What to Expect When You’re Expecting

 The Questions You’ve Always Wanted to Ask About Pain During Pregnancy

-From discomfort, pain, and even urinary incontinence, we’d like to answer a few questions we know you’ve been wanting to ask about Physical Therapy during pregnancy.
+From discomfort, pain, and even urinary incontinence, we’d like to answer a few questions we know you’ve been wanting to ask about pain during pregnancy.

 Is pain during pregnancy normal?

 For many, the general response to pain during pregnancy is, “It’s just because you’re pregnant.
 It will go away after you give birth.”
 However, that’s not what research shows.
 Research has shown that for 80% of women, if pain or urinary incontinence hasn’t resolved itself 3 months postpartum, it’s not going to.
 A study published in BJOG: An International Journal of Obstetrics and Gynecology found, for example, that among women who reported having urinary incontinence at 3 months, 76.4% reported having it at 12 months postpartum.
 Preventing incontinence before childbirth can stave off problems postpartum.
 At Western Berks Physical Therapy, our Doctors of Physical Therapy can cure urinary incontinence in as little as 4 weeks through confidential, private, and non-invasive treatment.

 American College of Obstetricians and Gynecologists recommends 30 minutes of moderate intensity exercise most days of the week throughout pregnancy.
 Women who exercise throughout pregnancy recover and lose their weight faster.
 They’re at a reduced risk for problems with their pregnancy, and their babies are healthier.
 At Western Berks Physical Therapy we can come up with a customized plan to help you work an exercise routine into your daily life.
 Whether you are working long hours or have other children at home, we can show you how you can exercise through the day to relieve pain and strengthen muscles.

 My entire body aches, can physical therapy help with that?